The Ultimate Guide to Edible Wild and Garden Flowers UK

 Dill: Tangy like leaves but stronger.
 Use yellow dill flowers as you would the herb itself - to season hot or cold soups, seafood, dressings or dips.
 Seeds used in pickling and baking.

 Elderflower: The blossoms of the Elder are a creamy colour and have a sweet scent and sweet taste.
+They are extremely common in the wild here in the UK.
 When harvesting elderberry flowers, do not wash them as that removes much of the fragrance and flavour.
 Instead check them carefully for insects.
 The fruit is used to make wine or champagne.
 CAUTION: All other parts of this plant are poisonous!
-Do not even eat the stems of the flowers!

 Fuchsia: Blooms have no distinct flavour.
 Vivid colours and graceful shape make it ideal as garnish.